fjalcaraz/rcengine/README.md

     }
     ```

 - Finally a class can be declared as a *Restriction* of another.
-A Restriction does not change the class name in the instances but, they are restricted by the values of some attributes (e.g. class PhoneCall and LocalPCalls that restricts that due LocalPCalls are those PhoneCalls with no international prefix).
+A Restriction does not change the class name in the instances but, they are restricted by the values of some attributes (e.g. class PhoneCall and LocalPCalls that restricts the first, due LocalPCalls are those PhoneCalls with no international prefix).
 A restricted class is defined using the keyword **RESTRICTS**.
-The value restrictions are expressed in a very similar way as in the rules: simple value constants or variables (simple identifiers) may be used, if a variable appears more than once it will mean equality among them, and it is possible to declare as value restriction a variable and then after a slash ('/') put an expression that the variable must satisfy (e.g. attr = a / a>0 & a<5).
+The value restrictions are expressed in a very similar way as in the rules: the symbol equal (=) followed by a simple value constant or a variable (simple identifiers).
+If a variable appears more than once it means equality among them.
+It is possible to set a variable and then after a slash ('/' that must be read as "such that") put an expression that the variable must satisfy (e.g. attr = a / a>0 & a<5).
 We'll see more deeply the expressions below.

     ```
     CLASS --subclass-name-- RESTRICTS --superclass-name-- {